4×4 grow tent setup: How to grow weed in a 4 x 4 grow tent

 Setting up a Screen of Green in a 4×4 grow tent

-A Screen of Green (ScrOG) setup uses an elastic net with pole hooks or a grid of ropes to create a perfectly flat canopy.
+A Screen of Green (ScrOG) setup uses an elastic net with pole hooks or a grid of string to create a perfectly flat canopy.
 Your goal is to train new growth tips out horizontally and have them grow up through the screen.
 This ensures your whole plant will turn into thick colas that receive an equal amount of direct light.

 You can purchase a SCROG net for 4×4 grow tents.
 Or you can make a frame using 1/2 inch PVC pipes and 90° connectors to build a square frame, attach a nylon plant trellis, and secure it to your tent poles.

 We highly recommend using a SCROG to maximize yield in a 4×4 grow tent, it is definitely worth the effort to set up.
+Learn more about the scrog method.